 The best thing to do in this situation (while easier said than done) is probably to leave the workers to their job after you’ve agreed on things like pay rate, the scope of work, and review of the overall plans.

 Will my home insurance cover a worker’s injury?

 So, what if you’re in a situation where a contractor or a subcontractor can sue you for a job site injury?
 Well, the liability portion of your home insurance policy may be able to help you out.

 Liability for your home insurance is built to help you cover the medical bills of people who are hurt on your property.
 It’s usually used for guests who may slip and fall inside of your house, people that may be injured by your backyard pool, kids who may be injured on your backyard trampoline/playground, etc. Nonetheless, it can extend to people who are working on your home because they’re considered invited guests.

 Liability coverage and limits vary plan by plan.
 So, it’s important to look over your homeowner’s policy before hiring a contractor to make sure that you’re actually covered if something does happen.
 You may even consider personal umbrella insurance if you want extra liability coverage in general.

 Overall, it’s important to know the difference between a contractor and a subcontractor when you hire.
 Contractors are usually covered by their company’s workers comp while subcontractors typically work on an individual basis.
 Know which types of paperwork to look for when hiring for either type of worker and be sure to let your home insurance agent know if you’re upgrading or renovating your home.

-If you want to get great rates on home insurance while making sure your coverage can grow with you, contact our insurance experts today to get multiple, free quotes on affordable home insurance.
+If you want to get great rates on home insurance while making sure your coverage can grow with you, contact our insurance professionals today to get multiple, free quotes on affordable home insurance.
 We’ll help you find the right rates and coverage for your particular needs for years to come.
-Make sure you don’t miss out on better home insurance rates by calling us today, filling out our online form, or starting a LiveChat with our specialists.
+Make sure you don’t miss out on better home insurance rates by calling us today, filling out our online form, or starting a LiveChat with our professionals.